IcePanorama/SimpleCDatabase/README.md

 * Program now automatically searches for a mydb.db file and creates one if it doesn't exist.
     * Users can still pass in their own file if they choose to do so.

+* Converted automated testing from 'rspec' (written in Ruby) to 'behave' (written in Python).
+    * Makefile now automatically runs tests after building.
+    * Currently, 3 test fail due to the aforementioned bug with splitting internal nodes.